Pinterest Hidden Image

 Pin

-Step 1: Combine the chopped pecans, brown sugar, flour, spices, and melted butter in a bowl.
-Rub the butter into the dry ingredients using your fingers until it resembles a crumble consistency.
-Chill the streusel until ready to use.
+Step 1: Add the pecans, brown sugar, flour, and spices to a bowl and rub the melted vegan butter into the dry ingredients using your fingers until it resembles a crumble consistency.
+Chill until ready to use.

 Pin

-Step 2: Whisk together the wet ingredients in a large mixing bowl.
-That's pumpkin puree, vegan buttermilk, olive oil, and vanilla extract.
+Step 2: Whisk together the wet ingredients (pumpkin puree, non-dairy milk, vinegar, olive oil, and vanilla extract) in a separate large mixing bowl.

 Pin

 Step 3: Fold the dry ingredients into the wet in 2-3 parts.
-Mix well but do not overmix, just until there are no streaks of flour and you have a uniform batter.
+Do not overmix, fold until there are no streaks of flour and you have a uniform batter.

 Pin